 On Coase and COVID-19

-From the epidemiological perspective, the COVID-19 pandemic is a public health crisis.
-From the economic perspective, it is an externality and a social cost.
+From an epidemiological perspective, the COVID-19 pandemic is a public health crisis.
+From an economic perspective, it is an externality and a social cost.
 Strikingly, almost all economic policy to address the infection externality has been formulated within a Pigovian analysis of implicit taxes and subsidies directed by a social planner drawing on social cost-benefit analysis.
-In this paper, we draw on Coase (1960) to examine an alternative economic methodology of the externality, seeking to understand how an exchange-focused analysis might give us a better understanding of how to minimise social cost.
-Our Coasean framework allows us to then further develop a comparative institutional analysis as well as a public choice theory analysis of the pandemic response.
+In this paper we examine the alternative economic methodology of the externality.
+We seek to understand how an exchange-focused and institutional analysis provides a better understanding of how to minimise social cost.
+Our Coasean framework allows us to further develop a comparative institutional analysis of the pandemic response.

 Keywords: COVID-19, Coase theorem, externality